Unsupported Browser

 Our work continued.
 In 2022, the Dr. Lorna Breen Health Care Provider Protection Act became law, improving mental health care access for clinicians.
 As part of our work on surgeons’ well-being, the ACS is currently supporting legislation (H.R.
 7153/S. 3679) to reauthorize this law.

 In addition, Congress passed government funding that included language mitigating cuts in Medicare physician payment.
-This occured in part because more than 700 ACS members contacted their elected officials to press for this change.
+This occurred in part because more than 700 ACS members contacted their elected officials to press for this change.
 We will continue to vigorously advance novel and creative proposals that address overall Medicare payment reform.

 Engage with ACS Advocacy